 - The operator contacts a family member, neighbor, friend, or the proper medical assistance, depending upon the need.

-When you’re ready to boost independent living for your loved one, it’s time to research and compare the various medical alert systems.
+When you’re ready to boost independent living and home accessibility for your loved one, it’s time to research and compare the various medical alert systems.
 Start asking questions, such as what equipment you’ll receive, when and how it will be delivered, what setup will require, and more.
 Modernize can connect you with the individuals who know medical alerts inside and out, and can do everything from answer your initial questions to complete an installation for you.

 Stair Lift Systems

-One of the greatest hazards in a home can be the stairs.
+When it comes to home accessibility, one of the greatest hazards in a home can be the stairs.
 Whether it’s a long staircase that stretches from one floor to another or just a few porch steps, they can be tough to navigate for those who have balance or mobility issues.
 Independence for seniors can become an issue when they live in a home with stairs.

 Stair lift systems are a device designed specifically to help individuals make their way up stairs in safety and security, thus allowing them more independence and the opportunity to stay home even if they are dealing with progressive mobility issues.
 Stair lifts are firmly attached to a rail that runs along the length of your staircase; the user simply sits in the chair, usually strapped in firmly, and then pushes a button or flips a switch to move up and down the stairs with ease.

 Stair lifts can be used at any area of the home that has stairs.
 Here’s a general idea of where they can go and what that might cost you: